tabletopmanoa/tabletopmanoa.github.io/index.md

 ![image](https://cloud.githubusercontent.com/assets/17040099/24992298/5bb9934c-1fbc-11e7-9501-afda2a9d8706.png)

-## Milestone 2: Database development
+## Milestone 2: Data model development

-This milestone started on April 13, 2017 and is scheduled to end on April 25, 2017.
+This milestone started on April 13, 2017 and ended April 25, 2017.

-The primary goal of Milestone 2 is to implement the database model: the underlying set of Mongo Collections and the operations upon them that would support the Tabletop Manoa application.
-We shall the data model as a set of Javascript classes.
+The goal of Milestone 2 is to implement the database model: the underlying set of Mongo Collections and the operations upon them that would support the Tabletop Manoa application.
+We constructed the data model as a set of Javascript classes.
 The GamesCollection and CategoryCollection classes provide the persistent data structures useful for Tabletop Manoa.
-Once the database model is complete, testing the database and then connecting the database to the forms will occur.

-For this milestone, we will implement a set of mocha tests for the data model classes.
-These tests will make sure we can create, manipulate, and delete the data model documents successfully.
-These tests will be documented upon completion.
+For this milestone, we also created a set of mocha tests for the data model classes.
+These tests ensured that we can create, manipulate, and delete the data model documents successfully.
+The record of this test is documented in the [Quality Assurance](quality-assurance#) section above.

 Milestone 2 is implemented as [Tabletop Manoa Milestone M2](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/issues?q=is%3Aopen+is%3Aissue+milestone%3AM2)::